 Council costs must be covered at all times.
-Some events may meet the following criteria in which case the fees will be waived.
+Some events may meet the following criteria in which case the fees may be waived:

-- Where an event is in partnership with the council - Where an event delivers on Council policy - Where the event is new event or being propose by a starter company in early days
+- Where an event is in partnership with the Council. - Where an event delivers on Council Policy. - Where the event is new event or being proposed by a starter company in its early days.

-Fees will only be waived on a one-off basis and each event will be considered on a case by case basis.
-The decision to waiver fees will remain at Director level.
+Fees will only be waived on a one-off basis.
+Each event will be considered on a case by case basis.
+The decision to waiver fees will remain at Director Level.

-If an event organiser would like to be considered under this criteria an email should be sent to events@croydon.gov.uk
+If an event organiser would like to be considered under this criteria an email should be sent to events@croydon.gov.uk.